What is erectile dysfunction and how does it affect veterans?

 Your total VA disability payment depends on your combined rating across all service-connected conditions, plus any Special Monthly Compensation.
 For ED specifically:

-- SMC-K is added on top of your total combined rating payment — it is a flat additional amount
+- SMC-K is added on top of your total combined rating payment — it is a flat additional amount, not subject to VA math

 Use our VA disability calculator to: